 Trying to break out of that introversion, I did sign up at one point for a country swing class.
 They also covered a lot of ballroom dances.
 The class was fun, in a trepidatious sort of way.
 I think I did better with the ballroom dancing like waltzing, and passable with the country swing.
 No I don’t remember any of it any more.
 An interesting aside is the girl I gravitated towards dancing with.
 I was quite enamored of her, in the waltz she carried herself so gracefully.
 I thought she had a boyfriend, so I escaped ever having to summon up the courage to ask her out.
 I thought that because there was always this guy who would meet her after class, she would leave with him.
 I found out like at the end of the last day of class he was her brother.
 Sigh.
 So then I never saw her again.
 Always wondered what became of her.

 Only I did see her again.
 I was doing the online dating thing, a couple of years ago, and came across her.
-We ended up facebooking kind of like you and I have, and I saw old pictures of her, and they stirred old memories.
+We ended up facebooking even before we met, and I saw old pictures of her, and they stirred old memories.
 I asked her, and yes she had taken that class, and yes it did turn out to be her, 20+ years later.
 We went on a couple dates, she was nice, but we didn’t really have enough in common, no chemistry.
 Still I think she is cool people, she posts really cool stories about her kids on facebook.
 We did sign up for some Groupon dance thing, and went to a couple of lessons, to explore what sort of dance style we might consider learning together, anew.
 I think we leaned towards salsa, because it seems there are more chances to dance salsa in Tucson socially.
 But overall we were not a match, were going to be just friends, and then I met someone else, and the new woman did not dance, so that ended that, for the time being.